”Bee to the blossom, moth to the flame,

 The event we all participate in is a creation we all make happen, and an experiment on a grand scale.
 A city teeming with gifts, where we emulate, collaborate, imitate, and absorb inspiration from each other.
 Who knows what we will encounter, what magic we will make, and what fantastic productions will come from our communal efforts?
 Who knows what incredible idea, a year’s worth of blood, sweat and tears will culminate in?
 Who knows how many different evolutions, and transformations every project, artwork and performance will undergo by the time we all regroup in Tankwa Town?

-This is an invite to use a working title or to name your own theme this year.
+This is an invite to use “Working Title” or to name your own theme this year.
 Choose to define who you are now, and select what you want to work toward.
 Either way, make permanent the temporary title you’ve chosen for AfrikaBurn 2018, and share your individual knowledge and experience throughout.

 Transform the world around you, taking the new skills and amazing concepts you’ve discovered and developed back to the communities that sparked them.
 Engage your neighbours, motivate your team-mates; drive positive change in all that you’re doing, and keep doing it all year round.
 Its the same blank canvas, just a little more open this year.
 An invite to ideas that are truly unique, completely unpolished, and entirely unparalleled.
 Create something that lasts, and create something that spreads.
 Create something unidentified and unknown.
 Create something unnameable and unmatched.
 Create something new.

-Different permutations of the concept of ‘play’ were submitted by members of our community following the callout for theme submissions in May.
-Thereafter, members of our Art Committee sat with the content and mulled it over, until a clear direction emerged.
+Different concepts and developments of themes were submitted by members of our community following the call-out for theme submissions in May.
+Thereafter, members of our Theme Team sat with the content and mulled it over, until a clear direction emerged.

 Here’s how the process works: